 Control domain memory

-The amount of memory allocated to the Control Domain is adjusted automatically and is based on the amount of physical memory on the physical host.
-By default, Citrix Hypervisor allocates 1 GiB plus 5% of the total physical memory to the control domain, up to a maximum of 8 GiB.
+The amount of memory allocated to the control domain is adjusted automatically and is based on the amount of physical memory on the physical host.
+By default, Citrix Hypervisor allocates 1 GiB plus 5% of the total physical memory to the control domain, up to an initial maximum of 8 GiB.

 Change the amount of memory allocated to the control domain

 You can change the amount of memory allocated to dom0 by using XenCenter or by using the command line.
-If you increase the amount of memory allocated to the Control Domain beyond the amount allocated by default, this results in less memory being available to VMs.
+If you increase the amount of memory allocated to the control domain beyond the amount allocated by default, this action results in less memory being available to VMs.

 Changing the dom0 memory by using XenCenter

 For information about changing the dom0 memory by using XenCenter, see Changing the Control Domain Memory in the XenCenter documentation.

 You cannot use XenCenter to reduce dom0 memory below the value that was initially set during Citrix Hypervisor installation.
 To make this change you must use the command line.